Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteering or interning
+- List any relevant experience you’ve gained by volunteering or interning

-- You should highlight any achievements or responsibilities you fulfilled in these roles.
+- Highlight any accomplishments or responsibilities that you were able to fulfill in these positions.

 References: